 Not only did these five dragons gain titanic power, they were reformed.
 No longer proto-dragons, they were a new kind of dragon, the types of dragons we see on Azeroth today.
 It was not just these five dragons, the five that would be called the dragon aspects, but all other dragons who accepted the power of the Titans.
 However, not all dragons would accept the task the Titans set them on — and the power that came with it.
 There were still dragons loyal to Galakrond, as well as proto-dragons who simply didn’t let the power of the Titans in.
 And so they remained proto-dragons, as would their descendants.

 But the dragons did not co-exist peacefully.
 In the fight with Galakrond, Malygos was bitten and went mad, trying to redirect all magical ley lines to the Eye of Eternity, where he resided.
 He was killed by Alexstrasza and was succeeded by Kalecgos, the steward of magic, as the new blue aspect.
 Later, Deathwing — driven mad by the Old Gods — was killed by the other four aspects and Thrall, stepping in as the temporary fifth.
 There isn’t an official black dragon aspect at this time, but Wrathion could be making a play for it.
-And during Battle for Azeroth, it was revealed that Ebonhorn is still around, one of the last non-corrupted black dragons, is still with us, having been secretly living among the Highmountain.
-And during Legion, in one of the most heart-wrenching cutscenes ever, Ysera is killed after being corrupted by Xavius.
-In Shadowlands, players help her be reborn in Ardenweald, but Ysera is now bound to Ardenweald, and hasn’t left the land of the dead yet.
+And during Battle for Azeroth, it was revealed that Ebonhorn, one of the last non-corrupted black dragons, is still with us, having been secretly living among the Highmountain.
+And during Legion, in one of the most heart-wrenching cutscenes ever, Ysera was killed after being corrupted by Xavius.
+In Shadowlands, players help her be reborn in Ardenweald, but Ysera is now bound to Ardenweald, and hasn’t left the land of the dead.
 For now, the green dragons are being led by Ysera’s daughter, Merithra.
-She’s been in WoW since the War of the Shifting Sands, crafting weapons in the Temple of Ahn’Qiraj, but really stepped into the spotlight in BFA when she helped adventurers empower the Heart of Azeroth with the power of the green dragon flight.
+She’s been in WoW since the War of the Shifting Sands, crafting weapons in the Temple of Ahn’Qiraj, but really stepped into the spotlight in BFA when she helped adventurers empower the Heart of Azeroth with the power of the green dragonflight.

 These are the dragons, who have evolved from the proto-dragons, who are heading back to the Dragon Isles after 10,000 years, to start the healing of Azeroth, and to strengthen their flights.

 Tyr and the birth of the dragon aspects

-The Titans come and go from Azeroth.
-But to make sure they leave the place in capable hands, they left behind Watchers.
-The leaders of the Watchers are Keepers.
-And there are those we’ve interacted with, including Odyn, Loken, Mimiron — mostly ones we’ve had to fight.
+The Titans come and go from Azeroth, but they’ve always tried to leave the place in capable hands with the Watchers, who are led by Keepers.
+We’ve interacted with some of them, including Odyn, Loken, Mimiron — mostly ones we’ve had to fight.
 But there’s one Keeper we’ve never interacted with in WoW, one who’s had a great influence on Azeroth: Tyr.

 Tyr led the first Humans with the curse of flesh out of Northrend, and inspired those who would become the Silver Hand.
 He was granted the blessing of strength and courage by the Titan Aggramar, and along with Odyn — with whom he was so close that they called each other “brother” — fought and imprisoned Ragnaros on the elemental plane of fire.
 He even led titan-forged armies against the Old Gods, helping to imprison them.
 Tyr was a formidable warrior who inspired courage in those who fought beside him on the battlefield.

 Tyr built Tyrhold in the lands that would later be known as the Dragon Isles.
 He saw Galakrond and knew what a threat this humongous proto-dragon was to the world.
 And that’s when he saw five proto-dragons who stood out among the rest.
 The first one he approached was the most intelligent of the proto-dragons: Malygos.
-Eventually, Tyr brought the five of them together.
-At first, Tyr aided them in battle.
+Eventually, Tyr brought the five of them together and aided them in battle.
 Armed with a hammer and an artifact called the Spark of Tyr, Tyr led the five proto-dragons to where Galakrond slept.
 Galakrond tried to devour Ysera, but Tyr swung his hammer, saving her.
-Galakrond countered with a flap of his wings, causing Tyr to drop his hammer and artifact.
-As Tyr went for the Spark of Tyr, Galakrond bit down with his massive mouth, and chewed off Tyr’s hand.
+Galakrond countered with a flap of his wings, causing Tyr to drop his hammer: but as he went for the Spark of Tyr, Galakrond bit down with his massive mouth, and chewed off Tyr’s hand.
 (Jotun, a Watcher and friend to Tyr, would later replace his missing hand with a silver hand.)
 That wasn’t the the battle where Galakrond was defeated — the soon-to-be-dragon-aspects would do that without Tyr.
-After the aspects defeated Galakrond, it was Tyr who called the Titans, requesting their aid to empower these proto-dragons and create the dragon aspects.
+After the soon-to-be-dragon-aspects defeated Galakrond, it was Tyr who called the Titans, requesting their aid to empower these proto-dragons and create the dragon aspects.

-This injury was not what ultimately killed Tyr.
-Loken in Ulduar, had fallen to the corruption of Yogg-Saron, and helped Yogg-Saron spread the curse of flesh.
-Though Tyr and the other Watchers knew Loken was up to something, they didn’t quite know what.
-However, there were the Discs of Norgannon, which recorded all of the history on Azeroth, would reveal all.
-The Watchers took the discs, and many other people they wanted to save, and headed south.
-Loken needed to make sure no one got their hands on those, and sent an army of monsters after them.
-They fought, but when Tyr realized lives were going to be lost, he did the only thing he could think to do: sacrificed himself to save the rest.
-He unleashed all his energy, exploding and killing Loken’s army.
+But Galakrond’s bite what not ultimately killed Tyr.
+Loken in Ulduar had fallen to the corruption of Yogg-Saron, and helped Yogg-Saron spread the curse of flesh.
+Though Tyr and the other Watchers knew Loken was up to something, they didn’t know what: but the Discs of Norgannon, which recorded all of the history on Azeroth, would reveal all.
+The Watchers took the discs and headed south, but Loken sent an army of monsters after them.
+When Tyr realized lives were going to be lost in the battle, he did the only thing he could think to do: sacrificed himself to save the rest.
+He unleashed all his energy, destroying Loken’s army.
 The place he died became known as Tyr’s Fall, or Tirisfal.
-A tomb was built around his body, as well as his hammer, called The Silver Hand, as it was engraved with an emblem of his hand.
+A tomb was built around his body and his hammer — The Silver Hand — was left to rest alongside him.

 This may not be the last of Tyr.
-His artifact, the Spark of Tyr, allows users to see the past — and we saw Kalecgos using it in Dawn of the Aspects, Kalecgos uses it to see the past.
-During this novel, there is a Taunka spirit that appears at the remains of Galakrond, appearing to both Kalec and Jaina, named Buniq.
-Jaina theorizes that this is Tyr in disguise, and Kalecgos also believes that he saw Tyr at the remains.
+His artifact, the Spark of Tyr, allows users to see the past — and we saw Kalecgos using it in Dawn of the Aspects.
+During this novel, a Taunka spirit named Buniq appears at Galakrond’s remains.
+Both Jaina and Kalecgos see the spirit, and Jaina theorizes that it’s Tyr in disguise, while Kalecgos believes that he saw Tyr at the remains.
 There is enough of a hint here to suggest Tyr isn’t gone for good, or at least can reappear in ghostly form — which means he could make an appearance in Dragonflight.

 Could Galakrond be the end boss for Dragonflight?

-No real story for Dragonflight has been laid out yet, but history does give us a hint about a potential end boss.
-Yes, the Discs of Norgannon will be an opening scenario, and yes those were about the curse of flesh, and Yogg-Saron, and Loken.
+No real end boss for Dragonflight has been laid out yet, but Dragonflight Legacies goes into history that gives us a hint about a potential end boss.
+We know that the Discs of Norgannon will be involved in the expansion’s opening scenario, and those were about the curse of flesh, Yogg-Saron, and Loken.
 But the discs we’re looking for in the beginning of Dragonflight are specifically about Tyr.
 And there’s one major link between Tyr, the dragon aspects, and the information we know about the next expansion: Galakrond.

-Yes, Galakrond dead.
+Yes, Galakrond is dead.
 Like, dead dead.
 But he was also something that evolved into one of the first undead-like creatures on Azeroth.
 He could create more undead.
 He died in Northrend, a place associated with undead.
-And this is following an expansion where the Lich King is — finally — no more and undead have no leader, or anyone to keep them under control.
+And this is following an expansion where the Lich King is — finally — no more, and there’s no one keeping the undead under control.

-However, the most compelling evidence that Galakrond could return as a villain is Hearthstone.
-In the Descent of Dragons expansion, there was a whole plot around reviving Galakrond.
-The League of E.V.I.L. went to Galakrond’s remains in Dragonblight and brought him back as Galakrond, Azeroth’s End.
-It required different forces to bring him back: like fel, and void.
+However, the most compelling evidence that Galakrond could return as a villain may actually be in Hearthstone.
+In the Descent of Dragons expansion, the League of E.V.I.L. went to Galakrond’s remains in Dragonblight and brought him back as Galakrond, Azeroth’s End.
+It required different forces to bring him back including fel, and void.
 (And in an interview, Steve Danuser said there are connections to multiple cosmic forces.
 Possibly a connection.)
 In that Hearthstone expansion, the League of E.V.I.L. was opposed by the League of Explorers and it’s been confirmed that the League of Explorers will be in Dragonflight — but Steve Danuser would not give a yes or no about whether Reno Jackson, or anyone else from Hearthstone, would make an appearance.
 Perhaps it’s a stretch, but there are connections to be found.

-Per the description, Galakrond was far larger than the five aspects together.
-If Deathwing could carry an entire raid fight on his back, Galakrond could have part of the raid take place all over him, or inside him.
+We know Galakrond was far larger than the five aspects together.
+So if Deathwing could carry an entire raid fight on his back, Galakrond could have part of the raid take place all over him, or inside him.
 The signs are pointing to his return, and Hearthstone may have laid the groundwork for how this could happen.

 Please consider supporting our Patreon!